Primary school children

 This video introduces flu and the concept of immunisation in a fun and engaging way and shows how the nasal spray vaccine is administered.

 What if my child's ill on the day?

-If your child’s asthma is worse than usual in the three days before their vaccination, meaning they are wheezing more or have had to use their inhaler more than they normally do, tell the healthcare worker at their appointment.
+- their asthma is worse than usual, meaning they are wheezing more or have had to use their inhaler more than they normally do in the 3 days before their vaccination

 What if my child misses their immunisation?

-If your child misses their immunisation in school, contact your local NHS Board to find out about other arrangements.
-You can find the number for your local NHS Board:
+If your child misses their immunisation in school, please contact your local NHS Board to find out about local arrangements for getting their vaccine at another time.

 Does my child need a second dose?

 Almost all children will only need one dose of the vaccine.